microsoft/sql-spark-connector/README.md

 The latest Spark 3.0.x compatible connector is on v1.1.0.

 The latest Spark 3.1.x compatible connector is on v1.2.0.

+The latest Spark 3.1.x compatible connector is on v1.3.0.

 For main changes from previous releases and known issues please refer to [CHANGELIST](docs/CHANGELIST.md)